Tannis1195/Iot-Summer-2024/README.md

 4. Run the code by pressing **Run current script**
 5. If all went according to plan, you should expect a nice treat in the terminal :)

-As there already exists an ample amount of guides on how to get Micropython installed on a micropython, I will not cover it in this tutorial (I can, however, recommend [How to Setup a Raspberry Pi Pico and Code with Thonny](https://www.youtube.com/watch?v=_ouzuI_ZPLs))
+As there already exists an ample amount of guides on how to get Micropython installed on a Raspberry Pi Pico, I will not cover it in greater detail in this tutorial!
+I can, however, recommend [How to Setup a Raspberry Pi Pico and Code with Thonny](https://www.youtube.com/watch?v=_ouzuI_ZPLs), which provides an excellent and detailed walkthrough!
 ## Putting everything together
 ## Platform
 ## The code